PuppiizSunniiz/AN-EN-Tags/Planner.md

 # Akhrchar
 ### Need Fix !!!
-    - url conflict for reserve operator (IS Vs AC)
-        - add option for gamemode OPs (Browse = Base OPs > Option +IS & +AC)
-        - add gamemode key for ***akhr.json***
-        - add ?mode= in url for differentiate IS/AC
-        - add cookie for something necessary above
-    - Thorns alt talent 2
+    -
 ### To do
+    - Add gamemode in Filter
+    - Skin Illustrator
     - tweak token section
         - add token Talent
         - update token trait/talent/stat when select mod
-    - Skin Illustrator
 ### Later
     - add amiya patch to char selector (Browse -Type/All/Filter)
     - add more parameter for fn => onclick="selectOperator('xxx', ...)" to go to amiya patch directly